jwkenney/jwkenney.github.io/_posts/2021-11-12-ansible-return-codes.md

 When you run the `ansible` or `ansible-playbook` command, it will return an exit status depending on what occurred during the run.
 As usual, an exit code of 0 means success.
 The non-zero exit codes are where things get a little wild.

-The ansible command exit codes are not documented at all- and to make matters worse, the same exit code can mean different things depending on the type of failure and how it occurred.
+The ansible command exit codes are not well-documented, and some of the exit codes can have multiple meanings depending on the type of failure and how it occurred.

 [This Github issue](https://github.com/ansible/ansible/issues/19720) tracks some of the discussion around what the exit codes mean.
-The behavior is uncertain enough, that developers have refrained from documenting the exit codes anywhere- leading to even more confusion.
-Their current recommendation is to do your own testing to determine the behavior.
+A common recommendation I have encountered, is to test your playbooks to determe what exit codes you will get for a given playbook.
 Alrighty then...

 ## TQM, ansible, ansible-playbook... huh?